wdreset/fullstackopen_ex/part0/0_5_Single_app_diagram.md

     server-->>browser: Javascript file
     deactivate server

-    Note over : The js script create a request to fetch the json data.
+    Note right of browser : The js script create a request to fetch the json data.
 In the script code, we can see that the browser is in charge of processing the json data and displaying it.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server